-It’s hard to put into words how lucky you are to be preparing for a career in ballroom dancing.
+How exciting it is to be preparing for a career in ballroom dancing!
 Let’s face it, what 19-year-old wouldn’t want to sleep late and get paid to spend the workday dancing?
-In addition, there are competitions, shows, traveling around the world, and being a part of a glamorous lifestyle.
+In addition, there are competitions, shows, world travel, and a glamorous lifestyle.

 Enthusiasm for dancing comes easily to younger instructors.
 Furthermore, it’s contagious.
 A passionate teacher means an eager student.
 That’s a plus!
 Read here about how having lots of enthusiasm will change your life.

-Being young and bold is a terrific asset as you’re beginning an artistic career.
+Being young and bold is a terrific asset as you’re beginning a career in the arts.
 I can remember starting as a student and transitioning into becoming a professional ballroom dancer.
-One day I was attending a Group class and next thing I knew, I was teaching it.
+One day I was attending a group class and next thing I knew, I was teaching it.
 You gotta have guts!

-I am grateful to the people who helped me become successful in this industry.
-Starting with the studio owner, the dance directors, coaches, and instructors who taught me the ins-and-outs of dance technique, the supervisors and managers who showed me how to be successful in sales.
-And, most of all, my students.
+I am grateful to the people who helped me become successful.
+Starting with the studio owner who gave me a chance, and the dance directors, coaches, and instructors who taught me the ins-and-outs of dance technique.
+Finally, I appreciate the supervisors and managers who showed me how to be successful in sales.
+And, most of all, I owe a debt to my students.
 Obviously, without their support, my career would never have taken off.
-For that, I am very appreciative.

 In conclusion, just because you didn’t start ballet at 3 doesn’t mean a career in dancing is out of reach at 19.
 Your desire to ‘cut a rug’ will come true as you train to become a professional ballroom dancer.